With evenings getting chillier and roaring log fires beckoning, it’s the perfect time to unwind at a cosy Cotswold pub.

-Whether you’re looking forward to a traditional Sunday lunch, enjoying a drink with friends, or simply want to warm up by the fireplace, SoGlos rounds up 14 cosy havens in the Cotswolds, in this hot list sponsored by The Hollow Bottom.
+Whether you’re looking forward to a traditional Sunday lunch, enjoying a round of drinks with friends or warming up by the fire, SoGlos has teamed up with the Foston’s Ash Inn to round up 14 cosy pubs in the Cotswolds.

-Located in the market town of Chipping Campden, The Red Lion Inn boasts characterful features, a roaring fire, and rustic pub décor that sings of tradition, providing a great backdrop for drinks and dining, and an enticing seasonal menu to boot.
+Located in the market town of Chipping Campden, The Red Lion Inn boasts characterful features, a roaring fire, and rustic pub décor, providing a great backdrop for drinks and dining, and an enticing seasonal menu.

 Located in Broadway, The Crown & Trumpet Inn is an award-winning 17th century inn with honey-coloured Cotswold stone exteriors, fuss-free pub furniture, a warming fire, and a cosy atmosphere, serving up classic British dishes and quality brews.